brycewray/eleventy-site/src/posts/2021/09/zero-javascript-navigation-menu-tailwind-css.md

 {% disclaimer %}

 If your static website uses [Tailwind CSS](https://tailwindcss.com) and you've been looking for a Tailwind-based, responsive, **zero**-JavaScript navigation menu, you've come to the right place.
-The one you see above fits all those qualifications.
 I'll provide its code in a bit.
 First, let me provide some background.

 When I originally put this site on the web three years ago this month, I didn't yet know of the importance of having a navigation menu which was: